dzackgarza/Arizona-Winter-School-2019/Typeset/Day 2/4 - Morrow 2.md

 where we can form this tensor product because $k$ itself is a $\ZZ\dash$algebra.

-In order to make sense of the object on the RHS, it is perhaps easiest to view everything as a simplicial ring, which can be tensored together by tensoring
+In order to make sense of the object on the RHS, it is perhaps easiest to view everything as a simplicial ring, which can be tensored together by tensoring what happens term-wise.